This is a featured guest post for Lost Pet Prevention Month 2020. Written by Denise Fleck, The Pet Safety Crusader™

 Wrangling and Lending Aid to an Injured Dog or Cat

 If you have a barrier to protect yourself as you approach (a backpack or cushion for instance), get it slowly in front of you.
-Also, grab a 6 ft. slip lead that can easily be made into a figure 8 harness by looping once around the dog’s neck, and then bringing the lead around the chest, behind the front legs, back up the other side and securing by slipping the handle through the “O” or “D” ring.
+Also, grab a 6 ft. slip lead like this one that can easily be made into a figure 8 harness by looping once around the dog’s neck, and then bringing the lead around the chest, behind the front legs, back up the other side and securing by slipping the handle through the “O” or “D” ring.

 Small pets can be held secure by swaddling in a thick bath towel which can control the head and thwart escape.
 Positioning a rolled towel under a dog’s lower jar, and wrapping the ends around his neck like a cervical collar, is another option for controlling the sharp end of a pet.
 You will however, also need to have a leash or other form of restraint to keep the body stationary.
 Doing the best with what you have, wherever you are, is the motto!
 You can also improvise a muzzle out of any soft fabric about an inch wide: leash, gauze roll, triangular bandage, panty hose, sash.
 No rope, string or anything narrow that could cut the snout.
 The point is to keep yourself safe and in control, so that you can render aid.